Large-Momentum Effective Theory: Large-Momentum Effective Theory

 where in the second line we have split the gauge link into two, going from $z$ to the infinity and coming back from the infinity to zero.
 We can define a ``gauge-invariant'' quark field

 and the above density becomes,

 where again we have not considered UV divergences.
-The momentum distribution defined above has been called {\it quasi-PDF}, but in reality it is a physical momentum distribution in a proton of momentum $P$.
+The momentum distribution defined above has been called {\it quasi-PDF}, but it is really a physical momentum distribution in a proton of momentum $P$.

 In the rest frame of the proton, $N_{{P=0}}(k^z)$ is symmetric in positive and negative $ k^z$, probably peaks around $k^z=0$ and decays away as $k^z\to \pm\infty$.
 Due to the perturbative QCD effects, it decays algebraically at large $k^z$, instead of exponentially.
-Because of this property, the high moments of the distribution, $\int dk^z (k^z)^n N_0(k^z)$ with $n>0$, have the standard field-theory UV divergences.
+Because of this property, the high moments of the distribution, $\int dk^z (k^z)^n N_0(k^z)$ with $n>0$, have the standard QFT UV divergences.

-As $P^z$ becomes non-zero and large, the peak $N_P(k_z)$ will be around $\alpha P^z$, where $\alpha$ is a constant of order one.
+As $P$ becomes non-zero and large, the peak $N_P(k_z)$ will be around $\alpha P^z$, where $\alpha$ is a constant of order one.
 The density at negative $k^z$ becomes smaller, but not zero.
 This is due to the so-called backward-moving particles from the large momentum kick in perturbation theory.
 For the same reason, the density at $k^z>P^z$ is not zero either.

 $N_P(k^z)$ has a renormalization scale dependence because the quark fields must be renormalized.
 One can choose DR and modified minimal subtraction ($\overline{\rm MS}$) scheme.
 Any other regularization scheme can be converted into this one perturbatively.
 For $z\ne 0$, the only renormalization necessary is the quark wave function (with anomalous dimension $\gamma_{F}$) in the $A^z=0$ gauge, because the linear divergence associated with the gauge link vanishes in the $\MS$ scheme.
 More extensive discussions on the renormalization issue, particularly about non-perturbative renormalization, will be made in the following section.